-WE OFFER ONLINE the booking of appointments for CHRONIC DISEASE reviews, cervical smear tests, blood tests etc. If you have not already done so, please register for this service, by bringing some form of photo id to one of the reception desks.
+WE OFFER ONLINE the booking of appointments for CHRONIC DISEASE reviews.
+If you have not already done so, please register for this service, by bringing some form of photo id to one of the reception desks.
 We can then "enable" this service and provide you with log on details to an account.

 Surgery buildings are open from 8.30am to 6.30pm.
-Bransgore surgery is closed for one hour at lunchtime between 1pm and 2pm but phone lines are still open.
-Staff can book appointments at any surgery location as there is one computer system for the whole practice - please where possible use our appointment line. ( option 2 from the Automated Telephone System)
+Bransgore surgery is closed for one hour at lunchtime between 1pm and 2pm.
+Staff can book appointments at any surgery location as there is one computer system for the whole practice - please where possible use our appointment line.

 All clinical consultations are by appointment only, we do not have ‘walk in’ clinics.
 The Practice therefore strives to achieve the most appropriate timed appointment, with the right practitioner, and hopefully the practitioner of choice for the patient.

 We would ask you please to familiarise yourself with the information below so that you are aware of how we need you to help us to give you the best possible service.